 Sutton Heath and Upper Hollesley Common have large tracts of lowland heath, attractive in late summer and autumn with flowering heathers and Gorse.
 In warm weather a great range of specialised insects can be found, from tiger beetles to Grayling butterflies, along with Adders and Common Lizards.
-These blogs detail more of the invertebrate and botanical interest one can find:
+These blog details more of the invertebrate and botanical interest one can find:

 The heaths are also known for a suite of iconic birds.
 Stonechats and Dartford Warblers are reasonably reliable, Woodlarks and Hobbies perhaps less so as autumn arrives.
 But the winter fare of finches and thrushes help to make bird interest year-round.